stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 techniques](http://oldhome.schmorp.de/doc/opt-pairing.html) to take full advantage.
 Achieving more parallelism requires more sophisticated data hazard detection and instruction scheduling.
-Introduced with the IBM System/360 in the 60's by Robert Tomasulo the *Tomosulo Algorithm* provides the building blocks to solve these problems.
-Generally speaking no special programming is needed to take advantage of a Tomasulo Algorithm processor.
+Introduced with the IBM System/360 in the 60's by Robert Tomasulo, the *Tomosulo Algorithm* provides the building blocks to allow for multiple instruction execution parallelism.
+Generally speaking no special programming is needed to take advantage of insruction parallelism on a processor implementing Tomasulo algorithm.

 !DIAGRAM Tomasulo's algorithm'